syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Customize the suggestion item count

-While filtering, you can customize the number of list items to be displayed in the suggestion list using the `SuggestionCount` property.
+While filtering, you can customize the number of list items to be displayed in the suggestion list by using the `SuggestionCount` property.
+This property can be set to any integer value.

 {% highlight razor %}